puikinsh/Dazzling/README.md

 Alternatively you can download archive file, unzip it and move the unzipped contents to the "wp-content/themes" folder of your WordPress installation.
 You will then be able to activate the theme.

 Afterwards you can continue theme setup and customization via WordPress Dashboard - Appearance - Theme Options.
-For detailed theme documentation, please visit http://colorlib.com/wp/support/dazzling
+For detailed theme documentation, please [see here](http://colorlib.com/wp/support/dazzling)

 #Theme Features#